stucampbell/AssemblyComparer/readme.md

 This tool gets around this by ignoring those unique tokens when producing a hash of the assembly.

 ## How?
-A bit of googling led me to [this thread](https://groups.google.com/forum/#!msg/mono-cecil/AGq0LfBdqjo/jiG6aSNxlUcJ) on the Mono.Cecil Google group.
-The guys there had done all the leg work, all I needed to do was fork the Mono.Cecil project, make the changes to implement Florian's suggestion, and create a simple console app that lets you use the build-independent hash when comparing files.
+The tool, which is a simple console app, uses ILDASM to decompile each binary, and then uses regular expression replacements to canonicalise some build-specific tokens before computing the MD5 hash of the decompiled output.
+The MD5 hashes of two assemblies can then easily be compared.

+I originally tried to modify the binaries in-memory before computing a hash of them.
+I was using Mono.Cecil (inspired by [this thread](https://groups.google.com/forum/#!msg/mono-cecil/AGq0LfBdqjo/jiG6aSNxlUcJ)) and it seemed to work really well.
+Unfortunately, builds of the same source code on different machines can result in quite unpredictable differences in the compiled output.
+It is probably not impossible to get this tool working with the original binary comparison approach, but it seemed like an increasingly daunting task.

+The downside of the new, decompilation-based approach is that it is **A LOT** slower.
+On the upside, it now works! :)

 ## Building it
 1. Clone the project
-1. Run `git submodule init`
-1. Run `git submodule update`
 1. Run `build.bat`.

-If you want to build it from Visual Studio, make sure you use one of the non-default build configirations, e.g. `net_4_0_release`
+If you want to build it from Visual Studio, make sure you use one of the non-default build configurations, e.g. `net_4_0_release`

 ## Using it
 This rudimentary implementation is designed to be used with a diff tool like [Beyond Compare](http://www.scootersoftware.com/index.php).